 The Many Use Cases of NFT— Current and Future

-An updating topic focusing on NFT use cases as this Web3 technology evolves.
+An updating topic focusing on NFT use cases as Web3 technology evolves.

 The blockchain and cryptocurrency sector (aka Web3) is perpetually evolving.
 We’re seeing new projects and dapps being released on a daily basis, let alone the various Web3 hackathons happening every quarter by blockchain networks.
 I reckon that’s one of the main reasons why Encode Club raised $5 million in funding.